Justin-Bento/portfolio/README.md

 ## Lessons Learned

-When building this project, things can get as complicated as you want them, and I made it too complicated for my level as a developer.
-I dove into concepts that were beyond my skillets at the time, thinking I could figure it out along the way.
-As a result, I ended up spending hours troubleshooting issues that I probably could have avoided with simpler solutions.
-Looking back, I realize I was trying to prove to myself that I could handle more complex tasks, but sometimes scaling back and focusing on the basics would have saved me more time and frustration in the long run.
+When building this project, things got complicated due too my need to prove that I'm an experienced developer.
+When in reality I was just an overconfident beginner protecting my own ego.
+This over-confidence was a double edge sword it made me dive into concepts that were beyond my skillets at the time, and thinking I could figure it out along the way.
+As a result, I ended up spending hours and sometime days troubleshooting issues that I probably could have avoided with simpler solutions.
+Looking back, I realize I was trying to prove to myself that I could handle complex tasks, but looking back I realized that scaling back and focusing on things step-by-step would have less frustrating overall while helping me learn these topics one at a time.

 ## Acknowledgements